A New Start (Degrassi High): Cast

 Credited in order of original broadcast:

-Production
+Production and broadcast

-Prior to "A New Start", Degrassi's writers had been reluctant to tackle the subject of abortion.
-The idea had been toyed around with as far back as Christine "Spike" Nelson's pregnancy in the previous series, but head writer Yan Moore feared it would not go down well; recalling in 1989, he said: "Years ago, when we began doing Degrassi Junior High, I swore I would not do this topic because I didn't see there was any way we could possibly do it."
-Moore felt that abortion was such a polarizing subject at the time that there was no definitive middle ground.
-However, after the cast had gotten older, and the producers had done further research, Moore changed his mind, and creators Linda Schuyler and Kit Hood felt that the cast were emotionally mature enough to handle the topic, and that the identical twin characters of Erica and Heather Farrell (Angela and Maureen Deiseach) were perfect for portraying the polarization.
+Prior to "A New Start", Degrassi's writers had been reluctant to deal with abortion due to the polarisation surrounding it.
+An episode on abortion had been considered as early as Christine "Spike" Nelson's pregnancy in Degrassi Junior High, but head writer Yan Moore feared the reaction to such a storyline and felt that "there was no way we could possibly do it".
+As the cast matured and the producers had done further research, Moore changed his mind, and creators Linda Schuyler and Kit Hood felt that the actors were emotionally mature enough to handle the topic.
+They selected twin sisters Erica and Heather Farrell (Angela and Maureen Deiseach), as it was felt that they would be perfect for portraying both sides of the debate.